Azure/batch-shipyard/docs/64-batch-shipyard-byovnet.md

 the two required ports.

 ### Network Security Group on the Virtual Network
-If you have specified a Network Security Group on the Virtual Network, then you will need to create a single `Inbound Security Rule` to allow traffic in at the Virtual Network level for Batch compute nodes to successfully operate.
+If you have specified a Network Security Group on the Virtual Network at the subnet level, then you will need to create a single `Inbound Security Rule` to allow traffic in at the Virtual Network level for Batch compute nodes to successfully operate.

-Ports `29876` and `29877` must allow `TCP` traffic from any source to any destination as shown below:
+Ports `29876` and `29877` must allow `TCP` traffic from the Source `Service Tag` of `BatchNodeManagement` to `Any` Destination as shown below:

 ![64-byovnet-nsg-inbound-rule.png](https://azurebatchshipyard.blob.core.windows.net/github/64-byovnet-nsg-inbound-rule.png)

-Note that in the aforementioned Network Security, external traffic not originating from the Azure Batch service will be dropped by the Network Security Group Azure Batch deploys on each compute node network interface.
+This will prevent external traffic bound for those ports from entering your Virtual Network.

 If you wish to apply additional inbound security rules for the remote access port (i.e., `SSH`), then you can create either utilize the